pingcap/docs/tidb-distributed-execution-framework.md

 ## Limitation

 The DXF can only schedule one `ADD INDEX` task at a time.
-If a second `ADD INDEX` task is submitted before the first `ADD INDEX` task is completed, the second `ADD INDEX` task is executed through a transaction.
+If a second `ADD INDEX` task is submitted before the first `ADD INDEX` task is completed, the second `ADD INDEX` task is executed through a transaction instead of the DXF.

 ## Prerequisites